SantiagoCalderon1999/AI-crypto-API/README.md

 ## Usage

 Run the JavaAICryptoAPIApplication file and it will create a list of endpoints on the port 8080.
-Once deployed, go redirect to the API documentation:
+Once deployed, go to the API documentation in the following link:

 [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html)